 If you’re using mobile bidding software, it will often confirm the winning bids automatically.

-Pro tip #1: A silent auction isn’t the only way to raise funds on the night.
+Pro tip #1: A silent auction isn’t the only way to raise funds.
 Your nonprofit can set a fundraising goal and ask attendees to help you get there before the auction closes.
 This can appeal to their competitive streak, particularly when they’re already placing bids on items.
 Goal meters can be a great way to show how quickly you’re moving towards your target, and get people excited to bring you a bit closer to it.
-If your goal meter can update in real-time to reflect contributions as they come in, it can be a very powerful incentive.
-Attendees can see how close your nonprofit is to reaching your goal and this can encourage them to join in.
+They can see how close your nonprofit is to reaching your goal and this can encourage them to join in.

-Pro tip #2: Hosting a raffle is another way to raise extra funds on the night, and you need very few resources to set it up.
-If you’re not selling raffle tickets via an event website or mobile bidding software, you can use paper tickets instead.
-Beyond that, you’ll just need to hold back one of your auction items to use as a raffle prize, and a bucket to collect the tickets.
-Before you get started, check the regulations in your local area to make sure that it’s okay to host a raffle.
+Pro tip #2: Hosting a raffle is another way to raise extra funds, and you need very few resources to set it up.
+You can sell raffle tickets via an event website, mobile bidding software, or paper tickets.
+Besides, you’ll need one of your auction items as a raffle prize and a bucket to collect the tickets.
+Remember to check the regulations in your local area to make sure that it’s okay to host a raffle.

 Once the silent auction is over and you’ve celebrated your success, reach out to attendees and thank them for their participation.
 Following up with donors helps strengthen your relationship with them, and makes them feel that their attendance on the night was valued.

 Pro tip: Send a thank you letter or email to all attendees, regardless of whether they placed a winning bid.
 You can create a template to be sent out in the days after your silent auction to make it easier to act while the event is still fresh in their minds.